Joseph-Ano/Cache-simulator-Block-set-associative-LRU-/README.md

 4. Click the `Simulate` button once all fields are filled out.
 The results will be displayed on the screen.

 5. To download the results as a txt file, click the `Download` button below the results.
 Clicking the button will reload the web app and the results on the screen will disappear.
-The text will have a file name called `Group5.txt'`.
+The text will have a file name called `Group5_Simulation.txt'`.

+# Disclaimer
+*After rigorous testing, the `texttables` library has a limit on printing a number of tables.
+If the tables are printing beyond a "Set Size" of greater than or equal to 19, the application will throw an error.
+The application will still continue working and throwing errors until a valid input has been simulated.